Peripheral Hardware

 Each of these devices, while invaluable, can also become potential entry points for malicious activity if not properly managed and secured.

-The Raspberry Pi is a versatile platform that supports a wide range of peripheral hardware devices.
+The Raspberry Pi is a flexible platform that supports a wide range of peripheral hardware devices.
 Designed as a small, low-cost computer, it handles tasks such as internet browsing, HD video playback, and basic productivity.
-However, when manipulated, a Raspberry Pi can turn into a rogue device, potentially executing covert activities with malicious intent.
+However, when manipulated, a Raspberry Pi can turn into a rogue device, potentially running covert activities with harmful intent.

 In the natural gas industry, a altered Raspberry Pi was discovered inside a peripheral hardware device.
 A Microsoft mouse had been hiding the Raspberry Pi module, remaining hidden within the environment for months.